Esri/military-tools-geoprocessing-toolbox/README.md

 ## Requirements

-Tools for ArcMap are in the **Military Tools 10.3.tbx** toolbox and have the following requirements:
+Tools for ArcMap are in the **Military_Tools_dsk.tbx** toolbox and have the following requirements:

 * **ArcGIS 10.3.1 for Desktop**
 * **ArcGIS 10.4 for Desktop**
 * **ArcGIS 10.4.1 for Desktop**

-Tools for ArcGIS Pro are in the **Military_Tools.tbx** toolbox and have the following requirements:
+Tools for ArcGIS Pro are in the **Military_Tools_pro.tbx** toolbox and have the following requirements:

 * **ArcGIS Pro 1.2**
 * **ArcGIS Pro 1.3**